Node.js vs Nest.js: What’s the Best Choice for Your SaaS Platform?

 Full architectural freedomCodebase fragmentation,

-Lightweight servicesHarder scaling with large teams
+Lightweight servicesHarder scaling with large teams as the project grows

-Rapid prototypingLack of architectural consistency
+Rapid prototypingLack of architectural consistency and code quality

 Nest.js Modular Architecture